AndrewBulata/Syntactic-Parser/README.md

                                                   Figure 2.
-Prepositional objects in Italian.
+Some prepositional objects in Italian.

 Italian syntax is much richer in *complementi* (objects) than other languages, as it discerns between all its prepositional objects.
 In other words, different prepositions mean different labels.